ibigio/mastermind-ai/README.md

 # Mastermind AI
-An ever so slight super human Mastermind player.
+An ever so slightly super human Mastermind player.

+Each guess maximizes the expected number of potential secret codes to discard.
+Fully optimized to run in parallel on however many CPUs are available.

+**Rules to Mastermind:** [Wikipedia](https://en.wikipedia.org/wiki/Mastermind_(board_game)#:~:text=Each%20guess%20is%20made%20by,in%20both%20color%20and%20position.)

 ## Build and Run